AsiaWi/snap-it-up-frontend/README.md

 `As a USER I can VIEW A POSTED ADVERT so that I CAN FIND OUT ALL DETAILS ABOUT AN ITEM AND SELLER`

-This feature opens up when clicked on the advert from list view, user will se a pointer when hovering over the image and advert key pointers.
+This feature opens up when clicked on the advert from list view, user will see a pointer when hovering over the image and advert key pointers list (the one showing price, location etc).
 The features that build it up are as follows:

 #### Advert